pnnl/cactus/README.md

 ## Benchmarking 📊

-We provide scripts for generating lists of benchmarking questions to supply to the LLM agent.
+We provide scripts for generating lists of benchmarking questions to evaluate the performance of the CACTUS agent.

 These scripts are located in the `benchmark` directory.